elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 @@s/cargotomllibandbin
 ```

 A Rust crate can have as many binaries as we like, and at most one [library](https://rustc-dev-guide.rust-lang.org/backend/libs-and-metadata.html).
 As our snippet above shows we have defined a library and a binary.
 The entrypoint of the library will be located in `src/lib.rs` and the binary in `src/main.rs`.
 When we are done, the library will contain _almost all_ of our code except the main entrypoint for our application.
-This split enables us to now import the library into our binary, and more importantly into our _tests_.
+This split enables us to now import the library into our binary, and more importantly, into our _tests_.

 Now that we have the definitions in place, we need to adjust a few things in our code to ensure we are able to compile and run again.
-We defined a lib at `src/lib.rs` so let's create that:
+We defined a lib at `src/lib.rs` so let's actually create that:

 ```bash
 touch sidetracked/src/lib.rs